TomJB1/my-website-jekyll/_posts/published/2024-08-03-Why make a website.md

 I used iSH to run my first ever website from my old iPhone5S using static files and the [lighttpd](https://www.lighttpd.net/) web server.
 As time went by I purchased a rasberry pi 1A+ and moved my website to that.
 I added PHP to make a message board thing - that code was the worst mess ever!
 I rewrote it completely in Golang and finally, a couple of weeks ago ripped it all down and restarted as a staticly generated website and blog using Jekyll.
 I will probably add some back-end functionality at some point but I don't know what language I'll be using.

 ---
 I wonder if anyone else will ever read this.
 I don't have any stats for the website right now so I wouldn't even know if they did.
 If you are reading this feel free to email me at [tomjbrandis@gmail.com](mailto:tomjbrandis@gmail.com), I'd be interested to know.

+<i>Update 30/03/25: My preferred email is now [tom@tombrandis.uk](mailto:tom@tombrandis.uk?subject=Response%20to%20Why%20make%20a%20website).</i>